hchachko/cs545-final-project/README.md

 12) For "Access-Control-Allow-Origin Regular Expression", enter ".+"

 13) Hit the save icon in the bottom left.

+14) From the Settings dropdown, select "API Access"

+15) Select "Create Token
+    - Set the User ID to 0, optionally give it a description
+    - Select "Confirm"

+16) Hit the Save icon in the bottom left.

+17) If it doesn't already exist, create a .secrets file in the Client Directory

+18) In .secrets, place REACT_APP_NODEBB_MASTER_TOKEN="token", replacing token with the newly generated token.
+Copy .secrets to the Server directory

-Close the page.
+19) Close the NodeBB config page

 &emsp; In a seperate console window:

-14) cd to the "Server" directory.
+20) cd to the "Server" directory.

-15) Run "npm install" to install the dependicies needed for the backend.
+21) Run "npm install" to install the dependicies needed for the backend.

-16) Run "npm run seed".
+22) Run "npm run seed".
 This will populate the mongo server with seed data.

-17) Run "npm start" to start the backend server on port 4000.
+23) Run "npm start" to start the backend server on port 4000.

 &emsp; In a seperate console window:

-18) cd to the "Frontend" directory.
+24) cd to the "Client" directory.

-19) Run "npm install" to install the dependicies needed for the frontend.
+25) Run "npm install" to install the dependicies needed for the frontend.

-20) Run "npm start" to start the frontend on port 3000.
+26) Run "npm start" to start the frontend on port 3000.

 **It is crucial to run both the backend and the frontend at the same time for the site to function properly!**